Principals' Center Breakfast Conversations

 Download a copy of the registration brochure

-six-session series of Breakfast Conversations will provide you
+leaders, this six-session series of Breakfast Conversations will provide you

-with the opportunity to refresh and recharge as you join area colleagues in focusing on
+with the opportunity to refresh and recharge as you join area colleagues in

+administrators today.
 School leaders will facilitate each session, leading

 participants in reflection and conversation, and often using discussion protocols

 to increase focus, facilitate deeper conversations, and insure input from

 Participants may register